quixio/quix-streams/README.md

 ## Contribution Guide ✍️

 Contributing is a great way to learn and we especially welcome those who haven't contributed to an OSS project before.
 We're very open to any feedback or code contributions to this OSS project ❤️.
-Read our [Contributing File](CONTRIBUTING.md) for how you can best give feedback and contribute.
+Read our [Contributing File](https://github.com/quixai/quix-streams/blob/main/CONTRIBUTING.md) for how you can best give feedback and contribute.

 ## Need help? 🙋‍♀️
-If you run into any problems, ask on #quixhelp in [The Stream Slack channel](https://quix.io/slack-invite) or open a question on our [discussion board](URL)
+If you run into any problems, ask on #quixhelp in [The Stream Slack channel](https://quix.io/slack-invite), alternatively create an [issue](https://github.com/quixai/quix-streams/issues)

 ## Roadmap 🚗

-You can find out more about future features in the [public roadmap](URL)
+You can view and contribute to our feature roadmap [here](https://github.com/orgs/quixai/projects/1)

 ## Community 👭